dequelabs/axe-webdriverjs/README.md

 > Download and install any necessary browser drivers on your machine's PATH.
 [More on Webdriver setup](https://seleniumhq.github.io/docs/wd.html).

-Install Selenium Webdriver: `npm install selenium-webdriver`
+Install Selenium Webdriver: `npm install selenium-webdriver --no-save`

 Install axe-webdriverjs and its dependencies: `npm install axe-webdriverjs`